 Advertising Posters Collection

-Within the Advertising ephemera collection, is a discreet collection of nineteenth and early twentieth century American advertising posters and broadsides, most of which are available online.
+Within the Advertising ephemera collection, is a discrete collection of nineteenth and early twentieth century American advertising posters and broadsides, most of which are available online.

 This collection includes 37 Italian advertising posters from the 1950s, with advertisements for: